 Cyber Attackers are getting more advanced with their email phishing scams, decreasing the chances of victims catching on.
 Here are 5 tell-tale signs of a conventional phishing email.

-- The most typical sign of a phishing email is an illegitimate sender email.
-Attackers often use fake accounts with recognizable company names, but unusual email conventions like – firstname.lastname@example.org.
+- First, the most typical sign of a phishing email is an illegitimate sender email.
+Attackers often use fake accounts with recognizable company names, but unusual email conventions like – email@example.com.
 Check a company’s email naming convention on the official company website or from previous correspondence before responding.

-- Impersonal greetings are another sign of a phishing email.
-Because attackers are generating hundreds of thousands of emails from compromised accounts, but because they typically do not have the receivers name, it is common that the phishing email greeting would be very generic.
+- Second, impersonal greetings are another sign of a phishing email.
+Because attackers are generating hundreds of thousands of emails from compromised accounts, but because they typically do not have the receiver’s name, it is common that the phishing email greeting would be very generic.
 If you receive a suspicious email, be sure to check the greeting to ensure its legitimacy.

-- As phishing emails attacks have evolved, now many include an urgent request.
+as phishing emails attacks have evolved, now many include an urgent request.
 These requests usually have some financial obligation like purchasing gift cards, wiring money, or sharing bank information.
 Other urgent requests you should be aware of are those that try to capture your login credentials.
-These emails will have urgent calls to action like, update your account information after it being compromised and send a fraudulent link that obtains your username and password for a particular account.
+These emails will have urgent calls to action like, updating your account information after it is compromised and sending a fraudulent link that obtains your username and password for a particular account.
 Avoid inputting your sensitive data through emails.

-- The final tell-tale sign of a phishing email are spelling/grammatical errors.
+- Finally, the final tell-tale sign of a phishing email is spelling/grammatical errors.
 Emails that contain an excessive amount of spelling errors or poor grammar may be indicative of a phishing attack.
 Be vigilant when examining emails so as to not dismiss an excess of these errors.